Jviraj/Blog/README.md

 ![image](https://github.com/Jviraj/Blog/blob/main/assets/code_flow.png)

 ## Conclusion
-* A max length of 250 bytes of data can be sent
+* The maximum length of data that can be sent is 250 bytes.
 * The mac address of the ESP32, to which the data is sent, is required in this example.
 The code can be modified such that we don't require it.
+* Encryption of data is yet to be added.
 * The range of `ESPNOW` is about 500m.

 ## Contributors